robfatland/zero2x/Z2JH/README.md

 Notice that `r5` label in the `ssh-keygen` command: That will be the cluster name.

 Now for a virtual network `vnet` and within that a `subnet`.
-Use an editor (ctrl-x ctrl-e to open; or use vi) to create the next command.
+Use an editor (ctrl-x ctrl-e to open; or use vi) to create a multi-line command.

 ```
-az network vnet create --resource-group rob5z2jh01 --name rob5z2jh01-vnet --address-prefixes 10.0.0.0/8 --subnet-name rob5z2jh01-subnet --subnet-prefix 10.240.0.0/16
+az network vnet create \
+   --resource-group r5-rg \
+   --name r5-vnet \
+   --address-prefixes 10.0.0.0/8 \
+   --subnet-name r5-subnet \
+   --subnet-prefix 10.240.0.0/16
 ```

+I call this file `next01` and run it with `source next01`.
+It takes a minute and dumps some JSON if it works.

-Ignoring the JSON text flush; on to setting two ID variables.
+Onwards to setting some variables.

 ```